johnwargo/johnwargo-static-11ty/src/posts/2012/new-soccer-referee.md

 tags: post
 ---

-My first book was a Soccer Referee book called _What Now?
-The Essential Guide for New Soccer Referees_.
+My first book was a Soccer Referee book called *What Now?
+The Essential Guide for New Soccer Referees*.
 I'd officiated for about 23 years and when I retired I decided to write a book and share all those tidbits I learned that could help a New Soccer Referee get started.
 The book's been on sale since 2007 and I'm still selling a few copies a month.
 Just for fun I spent a little time today updating the web site for the book.
-The site is at [www.newsoccerref.com.](https://www.newsoccerref.com.)
-It's very simple right now, I've got some more stuff to put up there in the next few weeks.
+The site is at www.newsoccerref.com.

 I have to get updated flyers made, I've moved since the book was published, and I'm thinking of adding a sample chapter or part of a chapter to the site.